sxg125/NOVCA-Visualization/README.md

 The pyhton script "paraviewGraph.py" is executed to get the unstructured VTK file "vertex.vtu" which is fed to ParaView to get the graph similar to "graph.png".

 # CWRU HPC Specific Guide
-Login to HPC
-Clone the Repository:
-git clone https://github.com/sxg125/NOVCA-Visualization
+Login to HPC & clone the Repository: git clone https://github.com/sxg125/NOVCA-Visualization

 Go to NOVCA-Visualization directory: